TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 ## Lambda
 - serverless functions that run code when the function is triggered by an event source
-- only pay for the compute time that you consume
+- only pay for the compute time that you consume with pay-as-you-go
+- automatically scales with the number of requests
 - good if a specific functionality isnt triggered all the time (eg some functions may only get triggered a few times during the day)
 - bad if the functions are triggered a lot- then better to just host it on an EC2 instance
+- good for event driven applications, microservices and automation tasks

 ## Elastic Container Service (ECS)
 - containerising application code and hosting on a server in AWS
 - supports Docker images, so can deploy in development with docker and then host in ECS for production
+- this is an aorchestration tool for running docker containers and microservices architectures
+- run through cluser of EC2 or fargate instances

 ## Elastic Kubernetes Service (EKS)
 - run Kubernetes on AWS
 - deploy and manage containerised applications at scale
 - making sure that any sort of containerisation
+- run through nodes on EC2 or fargate

 ## Fargate
 - serverless compute engine for containers